-I particularly wanted to look at this article as it is often quoted as evidence that kombucha is dangerous and shouldn’t be recommended as a health food.
+I particularly wanted to look at the following research article as it is often quoted as evidence that kombucha is dangerous and shouldn’t be recommended as a health food.
 I think it is worth having a closer look at what it is actually saying so we can make up our own minds about it.

 For the full text of today’s paper, follow the link: